metablaster/WindowsFirewallRuleset/docs/Remote.md

     if (!$RootKey)
     {
-        throw [System.Data.ObjectNotFoundException]::new("Following registry key does not exist: HKLM:\$HKLM") }
+        throw [System.Data.ObjectNotFoundException]::new("The following registry key does not exist: HKLM:\$HKLM") }
 }
 catch [System.Security.SecurityException]